tungpatrick/ellognea-ptung-mental-health/README.md

 2. Employees working remotely are more likely to treat their mental health condition than office-based employees
 3. Younger employees appear to be less likely to seek help than older employees

 From their discoveries, they conclude that the focus groups split will be based on age, gender and work location.
-In addition, they will adjust the content of their presentation accordingly, to make it as relevant as possible for each group.
+In addition, they will adjust the content of their presentation accordingly, in order to make it as relevant as possible for each group within the focus groups.

 ## Section 4 - Description of Application